 Two rugged and accessible mountain ranges

 Two main rivers – the Suir (185km) and the Munster Blackwater (169km)

 Waterford has 147km of wild Atlantic coastline – 25km of which forms the spectacular UNESCO ‘Coppercoast’ which is named after the 19th century copper mining heritage of the area.

 - The ‘Coppercoast’ consists of beaches and coves enclosed by rocky headlands and a spectacular driving route.

 - The Copper Coast Geopark is 1 of 120 UNESCO Global Geoparks worldwide – it is an outdoor museum of geological importance where you can see physical evidence of volcanoes, oceans, deserts and ice sheets which combine to create the unique landscape in the area.

-- If you want to swim, kite-surf, walk, sunbathe, surf, kayak, fish, build a sandcastle or simply breath in the fresh sea air; Waterford has 49 pristine beaches, from quiet coves to the 5km bustle of Tramore beach, Irelands' premier seaside resort.
+- If you want to swim, kite-surf, walk, sunbathe, surf, kayak, fish, build a sandcastle or simply breathe in the fresh sea air; Waterford has 49 pristine beaches, from quiet coves to the 5km bustle of Tramore beach, Irelands' premier seaside resort.

 The accessible Comeragh and Knockmealdown mountain ranges provide ideal locations for hiking, rock-climbing or scenic drives and feature:

 - The finest example of a corrie lake in Europe; Coumshingaun